Optimal grading contests: Grading schemes

-Clearly, the rest of the prizes remain the same under $G$ and $G'$.
-Observe that the sum of the first $k+1$ prizes is also same.
-Importantly, $\v(G')$ can be obtained from $\v(G)$ by a sequence of transfers from prizes $2, 3, \dots, k+1$ to prize $1$.
-Since we know that $\lambda_1>\lambda_j$ for any $j \in \{2, \dots, n\}$ (Theorem \ref{abs}), each of these transfers leads to an increase in expected effort.
-Thus, an effort maximizing grading contest must uniquely identify the best performing agent, irrespective of the prior distribution of abilities $F$.\\
+First, we show that $n_1=1$.
+Suppose towards a contradiction that $n_1>1$.
+Consider the grading scheme $g' = (1, n_1, n_2, \dots, n_B)$ which is the same as $g$ except that it uniquely identifies the best performing agent and pools the next $n_1-1$ agents together.
+Then, it follows from Lemma \ref{lem:grades_to_prizes} that $v(g')$ can be obtained from $v(g)$ by a sequence of transfers from intermediate prizes $2, 3, \dots, n_1$ to the first prize.
+And since $\l_1>\l_j$ for any $j \in \{2, \dots, n\}$ (Theorem \ref{thm:relative_effects}), each of these transfers leads to an increase in expected effort.
+Thus, the expected effort under $g'$ must be higher than $g$, which is a contradiction.
+Therefore, it must be that $n_1=1$, so that the best performing agent is uniquely identified.
+The full structure of $g$ depends on $F(.)$, and we now prove the claims in the result.

-In order to say something more about the structure of the optimal grading contest, we will have to make some distributional assumptions.
-Next, we prove the claims in the statement of the theorem in order.